-For longer-term solutions remember to look at cost-savings measures, too.
-You can negotiate your interest rates or for better terms, cut excess spend, and evaluate the effectiveness of the things you are paying for.
+For longer-term solutions remember to look at cost-saving measures, too.
+You can negotiate your interest rates or for better terms, cut excess spending, and evaluate the effectiveness of the things you are paying for.

 And start to save up some cash reserves.
 There may not be a way to control the economy, but you can control how much you may have to borrow because of it.

 Are you still having trouble with cash flow?